mac-comp127/bubble-blitz/README.md

 #### Unit testing

 You should also test your code with unit tests.
-In the test folder, open the `CannonBallTest` class and uncomment the existing test.
-Note: In IntelliJ, command+/ (Mac) or control+/ (Windows) will toggle comments on a selected region of code.
-Run the test and make sure that it passes.
-Add new test methods to check that `updatePosition` returns the expected boolean value and that it does not change the position if the result would put it outside of the specified bounds.
+In the test folder, run `CannonBallTest` and make sure that it passes.
+(The numbers in the test are already correct.)
+Add new test methods to check that `updatePosition` returns the expected boolean value, and that it does not change the position if the result would put it outside of the specified bounds.

 ### Part 1: Bubbles